yfosp/start-here/README.md

 >   - A Community Website built using either using either a) HTML/CSS/JS or b) React & TypeScript 🌐

 ## Hacktoberfest 2022
-Great news everyone, we are participating in Hacktoberfest 2022 🥳!
+Great news everyone, we are participating in Hacktoberfest 2022 & building our very own community website 🥳!

-If you would like to contribute to this community-driven intiative, head over [here](https://github.com/Your-First-Open-Source-Project/Community-Website) and start submitting your PRs now :)
+If you would like to contribute to this community-driven intiative, head over [here](https://github.com/Your-First-Open-Source-Project/Community-Website) and start submitting your PRs now 🎉

 ## Credits
 - Organization logo created by freepik - <a href="https://www.freepik.com/vectors/html">www.freepik.com</a>